c-mauderer/Master-Clock/README.md

 µF based on the earlier measurements.
 But I changed some other parameters (higher voltage, better meter) so it's not unreasonable.

+So what is using the energy?
+I need the controller and it's peripherals for all other measurements for generating the minute pulse.
+So let's check that one first.

+The CPU is clocked with the 32 kHz oscillator.
+I power the controller with 1.8 V.
+At these frequency and supply, the data sheet gives a typical consumption of 7 µA when active or 1.7 µA when idle (rated at 2V).
+The buttons have static pull-ups and the LED is connected so that the idle (off) level of the pin is low.
+So that shouldn't need any energy (except for some leakage current in the capacitors parallel to the buttons).
+The oscillator is rated for 0.65 µA at 3.3V or 0.38 µA at 1.2V.
+Let's assume the higher current.
+The LDO has a idle current of something between 1.5 and 2.5 µA with no load.
+It is rated for 500 mA max so the processor and peripherals should be basically no load.
+So the total consumption should be below 10 µA.

+That leaves the LED which is connected directly to the input voltage with a 2.2 kΩ resistor.
+At 10 V it should need about (10 V - 2 V) / 2.2 kΩ = 3.6 mA when on.
+The LED is switched on only for very short flashes of 1 ms per minute.
+The current should average to 60 µA which is a lot more than the controller.

+So much for theory.
+Now some measurements: I removed R13.
+With that, the whole switching regulator part is disconnected.
+I recorded a [few minutes of measurements](./Measurements/current_10V_controller_and_peripherals.png) in the 2 mA range of my meter.
+As expected, there was a very low current most of the time with a few peaks when the LED has been switched on.
+The LED pulses are a bit too short.
+So the meter didn't capture them well.
+The graphics is not that easy to evaluate in this case.
+So I switched to the statistics function of the meter instead.
+The average current there is at 3.9 µA which is less than the 10 µA that I estimated and therefore it's a reasonable value for the controller.
+The maximum value is at 0.91 mA.
+That's less than the LED needs.
+It's likely that the capacitors on the board smoothed out the LED current a bit so it's still a reasonable peak value.
+But the average should be higher, so it's clear that most LED pulses are missed.

 #### Things To Do